RoryHemmings/cyber-rootkit-s23/blog_post.md

 As you can imagine, this system call is very widely used.
 Because of this, it would be very inefficient to save a copy of `puts` in every binary.

-Instead it's more efficient to save a single copy of `puts` somewhere on the system, and have all programs on the system share that copy.
-In facts its even better if we bundle all of the commonly used functions and save them in one place so that all our programs can simply refer to the copy.
+Instead, it's more efficient to save a single copy of `puts` somewhere on the system, and have all programs on the system share that copy.
+In fact its even better if we bundle all of the commonly used functions and save them in one place so that all our programs can simply refer to the copy.
 This process is known as dynamic linking as this library is linked at run time as opposed to compile time (static linking).

 In this case, the library is called a shared library. `puts` is stored in libc (`/lib/libc.so.6`), which contains all of the C functions in the standard library.

 #### ld.so.preload

-Something interesting about dynamic linking on Linux is that you can infuence how it works using environment variables.
+Something interesting about dynamic linking on Linux is that you can influence how it works using environment variables.
 One such variable is `LD_PRELOAD`.
 Setting this variable allows you to change the order in which dynamic libraries are loaded at runtime.
 Specifically, it contains the path of shared libraries you want to load first.

 We can exploit this by writing our own shared library, and adding its name to the `LD_PRELOAD` variable.
 This way, functions from our library will be loaded before those in `libc`.
 Critically, if we write functions with equivalent signatures to those in `libc`, ours will be loaded first and thus take priority over those in `libc`.
 This is extremely powerful because it means we can effectively overwrite the code for any libc system call globally on the system.

-> Note, you can also write to the file `/etc/ld.so.preload` to achieve a more permenant effect
+> Note, you can also write to the file `/etc/ld.so.preload` to achieve a more permanent effect

 #### System Call Hooking

 In essence, a syscall hook is simply a wrapper around an existing syscall.
-Generally we use this to filter the incoming or outgoing data from a real system call.
+Generally, we use this to filter the incoming or outgoing data from a real system call.
 As syscalls act as a portal into the operating system, this means that we can control the traffic between user programs and the OS.

 Below is an example of how we can hook the `puts` syscall to replace the message "cat" with the message "dog".